stlab/better-code/better-code/src/chapter-3-errors.md

 ```

 As you can see, this change makes the API more complicated to no
-advantage: an unspecified permutation is not a result any client wants
+advantage: no client wants an unspecified permutation
 from `sort`.[^random-sort]

 [^random-sort]: We've seen attempts to randomly shuffle elements using